 Associate Professor, City and Regional Planning

-Stephan Schmidt's research interests concern land-use policy, patterns, and processes, and are focused on a number of areas.
+Stephan Schmidt's research interests concern land-use policy, patterns, and processes.

 Professor Emeritus, Chemistry

 Dotsevi Sogah's research covers the design and synthesis of new polymers, preparation of protein-based polymers, and application of living polymerization methods to surface functionalization of nanoparticles and carbon nanotubes.

 Alexander Travis is director of Public Health in the College of Veterinary Medicine.
 His research explores a diverse set of subjects related to one health: interdisciplinary work that links the functions and well-being of people, animals, and the environment.…